-While you were extremely unwell, we consulted a relative/friend to find out if they thought you would be willing to donate samples for research.
-Now that you are better, we are inviting you to confirm whether you would like to take part in the Oxford Radcliffe Biobank.
+We are inviting you to take part in the Oxford Radcliffe Biobank.
 We want to emphasise that this is entirely voluntary.
 Your decision will not affect your care in any way.
 Before you decide, it is important to understand how a biobank makes medical research possible and what your participation would involve.